 Your Website's Health is More Than Skin Deep

 A healthy website is more than just a good-looking site.
-Search engines like Google don’t index and rank websites based upon beauty; they rank sites in search based upon how well optimized they are.
+Search engines like Google don’t index and rank websites based on beauty; they rank sites in search based on how well-optimized they are.

 If your web pages are not optimized, it’s difficult for people to find you.
 Not properly managing your website health means you are missing out on many opportunities to rank higher on keywords that your potential customers are searching for to find your products and services.

-Mark’s Tip: Time and again, we see that customers with websites that have not been optimized suffer
+Inbound's Tip: Time and again, we see that customers with websites that have not been optimized suffer with the quality and quantity of organic traffic and leads to their websites.
+Optimizing a website is an ongoing process, not a set-it-and-forget-it strategy.

 How to Determine Your Website Health Score